xwanyue0221/Graduate-Portfolio/README.md

 G) **IST 736**: Text Analysis <br>
 <ul>
   <li> <b>Covered Skills</b>: Text Representation, Word Vectorization, Lexicon-based Text Analysis, Clustering Analysis, Topic Modeling, Naive Bayes Algorithm </li>
-  <li> <b>Description</b>: IST 736 introduces concepts and methods for knowledge discovery from a large amount of text data, and the application of text mining techniques for business intelligence, digital humanities, and social behavior analysis. </li>
+  <li> <b>Description</b>: IST 736 includes concepts and methods for knowledge discovery and extraction from a large amount of unstructured data.
+Selecting and using different text mining applications flexibly and agilely based on the business background is also required as one of the course targets.
+This course also introduces concepts that are related to business intelligence, digital humanities, and social behavior analysis. </li>
 </ul>

 ### Database Management